-With Microsoft Azure Virtual Desktop (AVD) now in wide use, I’ve put together a list of the most frequently asked questions we receive, such as: What is AVD?
+With Microsoft Azure Virtual Desktop (AVD) now in wide use, we’ve put together a list of the most frequently asked questions we receive, such as: What is AVD?
 How does it work?
 How much does it cost?
 How is it licensed?
-How do you access WVD and what are the tech requirements?
+How do you access AVD and what are the tech requirements?

 Read on for these answers and more information.